7 Wine Accessories Sommeliers Can’t Live Without

 The Italian-Made WAF is the best darn Champagne Stopper we’ve found.

-Many quality wine glasses are dishwasher safe but that doesn’t mean they should be run through the dishwasher!
+Many quality wine glasses are dishwasher safe, but that doesn’t mean they should go through the dishwasher!
 Unless you’re running a restaurant where glassware will be polished immediately afterward, you should consider hand washing and drying with a lint-free polishing cloth.
-Polishing cloths are able to efficiently dry glassware without leaving small fabric fibers or unsightly water spots.
+Polishing cloths can efficiently dry glassware without leaving small fabric fibers or unsightly water spots.
 Why fret about a few fuzz balls and smudges?
 Well, for example, unpolished champagne flutes won’t deliver that perfect stream of bubbles!
 A great cheap solution is to get a set of flour sacks (remember those white baby-dribble cloths?).

 Trust us, this item may not seem important, but it’s well worth it.
 No memory is perfect, particularly after a few dozen glasses of wine (not that you would ever do that!).
 Therefore, the only way to remember what you love is to take notes.